dhh1128/codecraft.co/comments-on-comments.md

 <strong>Why We Comment</strong>

 Sooner or later, most interesting programming problems require a sophisticated mental model of a problem.
-Building these models is hard work, and once we have them, <em>we are paid to share with our team (or our future selves)</em>.
+Building these models is hard worknd once we have them, <em>we are paid to share with our team (or our future selves)</em>.

 The best way to share mental models with other engineers is<!--more--> to <a title="Good Code Is Named Right" href="good-code-is-named-right.md" target="_blank">code with names and syntax that make our meaning crystal clear</a>.
 But formal expressions often lack the semantic richness, the subtlety, and the scope that we need for full knowledge transfer.
 So we comment to make sure the sharing succeeds.